Sandra Day O'Connor: Supreme Court jurisprudence

 On February 22, 2005, with Rehnquist and Stevens (who were senior to her) absent, she became the senior justice presiding over oral arguments in the case of Kelo v.
-City of New London and becoming the first woman to do so before the Court.
+City of New London, becoming the first woman to do so before the Court.

 First Amendment

-Justice O'Connor was unpredictable in many of her court decisions, especially those regarding First Amendment Establishment Clause issues.
-Avoiding ideology, she decided on a case-by-case basis and voted with careful deliberation in a way that she felt benefited individual rights and the Constitution (which she viewed to be "an ever changing work in progress").
+O'Connor was unpredictable in many of her court decisions, especially those regarding First Amendment Establishment Clause issues.
 Barry Lynn, executive director of Americans United for Separation of Church and State, said, "O'Connor was a conservative, but she saw the complexity of church-state issues and tried to choose a course that respected the country's religious diversity" (Hudson 2005).
-O'Connor voted in favor of religious institutions, such as in Zelman v.
-Simmons-Harris, Mitchell v.
-Helms, and Rosenberger v.
-University of Virginia.
+O'Connor voted in favor of religious institutions, such as in Rosenberger v.
+University of Virginia (1995), Mitchell v.
+Helms (2000), and Zelman v.
+Simmons-Harris (2002).
 Conversely, in Lee v.
-Weisman she was part of the majority in the case that saw religious prayer and pressure to stand in silence at a graduation ceremony as part of a religious act that coerced people to support or to participate in religion, which is strictly prohibited by the Establishment Clause.
+Weisman she was part of the majority in the case that saw religious prayer and pressure to stand in silence at a graduation ceremony as part of a religious act that coerced people to support or participate in religion, which the Establishment Clause strictly prohibits.
 This is consistent with a similar case, Santa Fe Independent School District v.
 Doe, involving prayer at a school football game.
 In this case, O'Connor joined the majority opinion that stated prayer at school football games violates the Establishment Clause.
 O'Connor was the first justice to articulate the "no endorsement" standard for the Establishment Clause.
 In Lynch v.
 Donnelly, O'Connor signed onto a five-justice majority opinion holding that a nativity scene in a public Christmas display did not violate the First Amendment.
-She penned a concurrence in that case, opining that the crèche was not violative of the Establishment Clause because it did not express an endorsement or disapproval of any religion.
+She penned a concurrence in that case, opining that the crèche did not violate the Establishment Clause because it did not express an endorsement or disapproval of any religion.
+In Board of County Commissioners, Wabaunsee County, Kansas v Umbehr (1996) she upheld the application of first amendment free speech rights to independent contractors working for public bodies, being unpersuaded "that there is a 'difference of constitutional magnitude' ... between independent contractors and employees" in circumstances where a contractor has been critical of a governing body.